123456789_123456789_123456789_123456789_123456789_

 • on_send(request, response)

-The webserver has started iterating over the response body and presumably has started sending data over the wire.
+The webserver has started iterating over the response body, or has called the streaming body, and presumably has started sending data over the wire.
 This method is always called with a request object and the response object.
 The response object is constructed from the rack triple that the application returned.
 Changes SHOULD NOT be made to the response object as the webserver has already started sending data.
 Any mutations will likely result in an exception.

 • on_finish(request, response)